anthonykoch/scuffka-javascript/readme.md

 # lively-javascript

-Execute JavaScfript and track expressions and blacks in node or the browser.
+Execute JavaScript and track runtime expressions and blocks in node or the browser.

+## Todo

+- Add tests for both node and browser execution.
+- Add block/path notifiers.